-While were all likely to be celebrating in a variety of ways alongside GBK giving away free vegan burgers and Pizza Express offering free vegan dough balls, our editor wanted to test how easy it is to live a vegan life on a budget.
+While were all likely to be celebrating in a variety of ways alongside GBK giving away free vegan burgers and Pizza Express offering free vegan dough balls, our editor tested how easy it is to live a vegan life on a budget.

-If more and more people are interested in veganism, is it becoming more accessible?
-Eco Style investigate.
+The Vegan Society claims that the vegan trend quadrupled in the 5 years between 2012 and 2017.
+So, if more and more people are interested in veganism, is it becoming more accessible?

-It was even more surprising how cheap some vegan products are.
+It was even more surprising how inexpensive some vegan products are.
 Check out the video below to see all of the products used.

 Her outfit was made up of high street items that she’s had in her wardrobe for years.